Documentation

 - All moderate optimizations

-- Strip meta tags
+- Remove meta tags (configurable)

-- Inline critical CSS only
+- Inline small CSS files (configurable)

 Minimal Level:

-- Remove comments and whitespace
+- Remove CSS comments

-- Remove formatting and indentation
+- Remove whitespace and line breaks

 Moderate Level: